openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 179: Approximated power at max brightness

-Approximated power at the maximum brightness level This parameter determines the approximate value of the power that will be reported by the device at its maximum brightness level.
+Approximated power at the maximum brightness level

-Parameter size: 2B

-Default value: 0

-Available values:

-0-500 (0-500W, 1W step) – power consumed by the load at the maximum brightness level.
+<p&gtThis parameter determines the approximate value of the power that will be reported by the device at its maximum brightness level.</p&gt <p&gtParameter size: 2B</p&gt <p&gtDefault value: 0</p&gt <p&gtAvailable values:</p&gt <p&gt0-500 (0-500W, 1W step) – power consumed by the load at the maximum brightness level.</p&gt
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```0```.